Should I really be using curly hair gel to style my hair?

 - phthalate free

-A frizz-fighting product which combines the hold of a gel with the hydration of an oil.
+A frizz-fighting product that combines the hold of a gel with the hydration of an oil.

 I hope that this is helpful and has made you feel more comfortable with the idea of trying a gel on your curls 😊